Educational Policy, Leadership, and Innovation

 Students in this program become engaged in the study of instructional leadership, organization theory, administrative leadership, and the design and evaluation of educational policies at all levels of governance.
 Courses address issues of school effectiveness, organizational design and leadership, school governance, and educational policy-making, including issues of school finance.
 Students benefit from working with faculty who are actively engaged in funded research projects that focus on, for example, instructional improvement, national reading policy, and an understanding of how the social and psychological dimensions of schools influence educational practices and outcomes for students.

-One of the hallmarks of Educational Administration and Policy at the University of Michigan is the programmatic flexibility offered to students.
+One of the hallmarks of Educational Policy, Leadership, and Innovation at the University of Michigan is the programmatic flexibility offered to students.
 Students may take courses across the School of Education and at other units within the university to build a coherent and substantive program of study that meets their needs and interests.
 Students regularly benefit from the ability to take graduate courses from, for example, the Schools of Business, Law, Public Policy (Ford School), Social Work and the departments of history, political science, psychology, and sociology.
 Students also benefit from the presence of the world famous Institute for Social Research (ISR), which offers summer courses on survey research and statistics.

 As a doctoral student at the University of Michigan, you will take courses offered by leading scholars in a variety of fields of study both inside and outside the School of Education.
 This course work—which is tailored to student needs and interests—will provide you with a critical perspective on important educational issues, develop your understanding of how schools can be organized and managed, deepen your understanding of education policy and governance, and prepare you to engage in primary research on pressing problems of educational improvement.